david-cattermole/OpenCompGraphMaya/README.md

 # Open Comp Graph For Autodesk Maya

-*Open Comp Graph Maya* (or *OCG Maya* for short) is currently in development.
-When completed, the project will allow artists to create simple image processing composting node graphs inside of Autodesk Maya's DG Network, and view the results inside Maya's Viewport 2.0.
+**Open Comp Graph Maya** (or **OCG Maya** - pronounced *Ohh-See-Gee Maya*).
+OCG Maya will allow artists to create simple image processing composting node graphs inside of Autodesk Maya's DG Network, and view the results inside Maya's Viewport 2.0.
+Optionally, it will be possible to write out image data from Maya

+**OCG Maya** is focused on real-time image caching, playback speed, efficent graph evaluation and support for real-time lens distortion previews.

+This project is currently in development and should not be used in production for any reason.

 *Open Comp Graph Maya* is a plug-in using the
 [Open Comp Graph](https://github.com/david-cattermole/OpenCompGraph/)